Anthony Kaschula Safari Guide

 “A fourth-generation Zimbabwean he’s one of the country’s new young guides.
 A highly qualified and articulate scientist – he holds a master’s degree in tropical resource ecology.
 Kaschula’s preferred area is his home country’s lowveld region.
 Charming and entertaining.”

 March 2014, Safari So Good: Ten safari guides who are always on the right track

 Anthony Kaschula is The Shackleton & Selous Society’s Southern African Fellow.
 Leaders of Exceptional Journeys to the World’s Wild Places.
-Committed to providing the highest standards of safari guiding and planning and supporters of conservation and local communities and conservation.
+Committed to providing the highest standards of safari guiding and planning and supporters of conservation and local communities.

 Ask an expert

 We've helped first-timers and seasoned travellers in Africa since 1995.
 We can help you take advantage of mainstream options.

 Better still we'll show you how and where to step off well beaten paths for the more interesting journeys.